tkhq/rust-sdk/README.md

 If you are working on a project in Rust and would benefit from a Rust SDK please open an issue or get in touch with us (hello@turnkey.com) and we can discuss prioritizing this.

 The main challenge when making requests to the Turnkey API is [request stamping](https://docs.turnkey.com/api-design/stamps).
-This repo includes a stamper for reference, credits go to @luca992!
+This repo includes a code to sign API request bodies.
+Credits go to [@luca992](https://github.com/luca992) for the initial snippet!

 ==> [`lib.rs`](./src/lib.rs)

+There is another Rust client available, maintained by [@Eliascm17](https://github.com/Eliascm17) : [Eliascm17/turnkey](https://github.com/Eliascm17/turnkey) with some more structure around API requests/responses.